-Now that you have put an end to the toxic relationship, it’s time to take some steps toward reclaiming yourself and restoring your self-confidence, self-confidence, dignity, integrity, self-esteem, pursue of self-growth and sense of self-worth that belong to you.
+Now that you have put an end to the toxic relationship, it’s time to take some steps toward reclaiming yourself and restoring your self-confidence, self-esteem, the pursuit of self-growth and the sense of self-worth that belongs to you.

 Below are points of advice to begin your recovery and healing from the damage rendered by your toxic relationship.

 What is a toxic relationship?

 Toxic relationships are those that leave you feeling emotionally drained and spent.

 It is difficult to recover from a toxic relationship as the actions and words of the toxic partner impact your self-worth and confidence.
 Emotional and often physical abuse damages one’s perception of themself.